YHA Eyam (Partner)

 WiFi: Free WiFi is available in shared social spaces.

-Dogs: Pets are not permitted at YHA Eyam, except when hiring the main building & coach house through YHA Exclusive Hire.
+Dogs: Pets are not permitted at YHA Eyam, except when hiring the main building through YHA Exclusive Hire.
 Assistance dogs are welcome - please notify us at the time of booking.

 YHA Eyam - Access Statement